-A listed bird nests in the wetland and two listed plants exist in the marsh.
+A T/E bird nests in the wetland and T/E plant exist in the marsh.
 If oil enters the saltmarsh, animals and habitat can be killed or injured by oil, response and clean-up activities.
 Responders should minimize disturbances in the stream, lagoon, and associated vegetation and avoid trampling oil into the sediments.
-Protective conditions should be followed by the IC and resource biologists.
+Protective conditions should be followed from the IC and resource biologists.